 However, many cities at high ground motion risk haven’t experienced damaging motions due to long time intervals between large earthquake events.

-In the September/October issue of Computing in Science & Engineering, researchers say application modernization for massively parallel time-domain simulations of earthquake ground motion in 3D models is increasing application resolution and providing ground motion estimates for critical infrastructure risk evaluations.
+In the September/October issue of Computing in Science & Engineering, researchers say application modernization for massively parallel time-domain simulations (login may be required for full text) of earthquake ground motion in 3D models is increasing application resolution and providing ground motion estimates for critical infrastructure risk evaluations.

 Improvements to the geophysics application code SW4 algorithms, developed while porting the code to systems at Lawrence Berkeley National Laboratory, revealed that reorganizing operation order can improve performance for massive problems.